daydreamersjp/opt-coupon-dist/README.md

 <br />

-Then this chart shows the ROIs.
+Then this chart shows the increase of profit.

 <img src="./data/image/scatter_plot_budget_vs_roi.jpg" width=500>